Big Barda

 Granny groomed Barda to one day lead the Female Fury Battalion, a ferocious pack of women warriors.
 However, during a raid Barda met Scott Free, Darkseid's adopted son, and, sensing a peace about him, fell in love.
 Barda risked her own safety to help Scott escape from Apokolips.
 (Mister Miracle v1 #9)

 Barda risks her own safety to work with the rebel cell led by the New God Himon.
 This comes directly after the murder of most of Himon's cell by the local authority, Wonderful Williki.
 This includes one of Barda's people, Auralie, who is tortured to death for dancing, a crime on Apokolips.
 Moments later, Himon kills Willik with a bomb.
 Barda, her Furies, Himon and Metron help Scott escape Apokolips.
-Darkseid himself calls for Scott to return but doesn't actually stop him, as Scott's escape can reignite his war with New Genesis.
+Darkseid himself calls for Scott to return but did not actually stop him, as Scott's escape can reignite his war with New Genesis.
 Barda, not emotionally prepared to escape herself, stays behind.
 (Mister Miracle v1 #9)

 Barda was in the Suicide Slums in Metropolis when she had her purse snatched.
 The mugger, who got away, was later killed by an Apokoliptan Ash-Crawler, who brought the purse to the depraved, disgusting, and evil, Sleez.
 Sleez then found Barda's Mega-Rod in the purse and used it against her when she came for it.
 Two days later, he forced Barda to wear a very short and skimpy outfit, barefoot and seemingly topless, and dance and perform implied sexual favors for him, while he filmed it all.
 Just when he was about to rape Barda, Superman arrived and tossed Sleez aside, helping Barda up from the floor, seeing as she had been forced to dance for quite awhile.
 Superman asked who she was, and if she was Wonder Woman under all the make-up.
 Brad took the distraction to grab the Mega-Rod and blast Superman repeatedly with it.
 Barda, who thought Superman was just another part in Sleez' scheme, almost killed Superman.
 But before she could act, Sleez took the Rod from Barda and dropped them both in a pit.
 (Action Comics v1 #591) Sleez then sold the tape of him and Barda to a store that specializes in 'adult entertainment'.
 Darkseid's agents somehow got ahold of the tape and Darkseid showed it to Mister Miracle.
 Mister Miracle then went to find Barda who was, along with Superman, being controlled by Sleez forced to make an 'adult movie' with Superman.
 Mister Miracle arrived, and Superman went after Sleez, who seemingly perished in an explosion.
 (Action Comics v1 #592)